Socialist economics: Karl Marx and Das Kapital

-Karl Marx employed systematic analysis in an attempt to elucidate capitalism's contradictory laws of motion, as well as to expose the specific mechanisms by which it exploits and alienates.
-He radically modified classical political economic theories.
-Marx transformed the labor theory of value, which had been worked upon by Adam Smith and David Ricardo, into his "law of value", and used it for the purpose of revealing how commodity fetishism obscures the reality of capitalist society.

-His approach, which Friedrich Engels would call "scientific socialism", would stand as the branching point in economic theory.
+Karl Marx's approach, which Friedrich Engels would call "scientific socialism", would stand as the branching point in economic theory.
 In one direction went those who rejected the capitalist system as fundamentally anti-social, arguing that it could never be harnessed to effectively realize the fullest development of human potentialities wherein "the free development of each is the condition for the free development of all".

 Marx's Das Kapital is an incomplete work of economic theory; he had planned four volumes but completed two and left his collaborator Engels to complete the third.
 In many ways, the work is modelled on Smith's Wealth of Nations, seeking to be a comprehensive logical description of production, consumption, and finance in relation to morality and the state.
 The work of philosophy, anthropology, sociology, and economics includes the following topics: